NetHome/ZWave/README.md

     >java -cp zwave-1.0.jar nu.nethome.zwave.Shell COM7

 Where COM7 is the serial port where the ZWave USB-stick is attached.
-You can also run the command line interface against a OpenNetHome-Server that has a ZWaveController-Item and a TCPCommandPort.
-If the command port has port number 8005, the command line to start it is:
+You can also run the command line interface against a remote OpenNetHome-Server that has a ZWaveController-Item and a TCPCommandPort.
+If the command port has port number 8005, and ip 192.168.1.130, the command line to start it is:

     java -cp zwave-1.0.jar nu.nethome.zwave.Shell 192.168.1.130 8005